Exercise 1

 Key Takeaways:

-• The SpatialExperiment object is a versatile container for spatial transcriptomics data.
+• The SpatialExperiment class is a versatile container for spatial transcriptomics data.

 • It allows for easy access and manipulation of spatial coordinates, image data, and assay data.